Measuring black hole spin through gravitational lensing of pulsars: Introduction

-In this Letter, working in the context of general relativity, we propose a new method for measuring the spin of black holes with extraordinary accuracy.
-Our method is based on the gravitational lensing of millisecond (or mildly-recycled \cite{Berthereau:2023aod}) pulsars with periods $P\lesssim 30 {\rm ms}$ ($20 {\rm ms}\lesssim P \lesssim 100 {\rm ms}$).
-Millisecond pulsars are very important for astrophysics and cosmology as they can be used as precise clocks to measure various phenomena in the universe.
-Recently, by observing the tiny changes in the arrival times of the radio pulses from these pulsars, the NANOGrav collaboration has found compelling evidence that pulsar timing is affected by the gravitational wave background, opening a new window for exploring gravitational wave emission \cite{NANOGrav:2023hde}.
+In this paper, working in the context of general relativity, we propose a new method for measuring the spin of a black hole with extraordinary accuracy.
+Our method is based on the gravitational lensing of millisecond pulsars with periods $P\lesssim 30 {\rm ms}$.
+Millisecond pulsars are very important for astrophysics and cosmology as they can be used as precise clocks to measure various phenomena in the Universe; indeed, pulsars have already been proposed to probe the spacetime around the black holes \cite{Wex:1998wt, Wang:2009yp, Liu:2011ae, Singh:2014nta}.
+Recently, by observing the tiny changes in the arrival times of the radio pulses from millisecond pulsars, the NANOGrav collaboration has found compelling evidence that pulsar timing is affected by the gravitational wave background, opening a new window for exploring gravitational wave emission \cite{NANOGrav:2023hde}.
+Some evidence for a stochastic gravitational wave background at nanohertz frequencies has also been reported by the Indian and European Pulsar Timing Array collaboration \cite{EPTA:2023akd,EPTA:2023fyk}, and the Chinese Pulsar Timing Array \cite{Xu:2023wog}.

+In a gravitational lensing effect, the light rays coming from a source would be deflected as they are passing the black hole \cite{Darwin59,Darwin61}.
+As a result of this effect, multiple images of the source will be produced near the black hole.
+A study of this phenomena can help us understand the behavior of gravity in a strong field regime near the black hole.

 There have been several attempts to study gravitational lensing by spinning black holes \cite{Bozza:2002af,Bozza:2005tg,Bozza:2006nm,Gyulchev:2006zg,Sereno:2006ss,Werner:2007vu,Bozza:2007gt,Wei:2011nj,Hsieh:2021scb}.
 Most of them work in either the strong or weak field limits, in which the deflection angle is expanded near the photon circle or near infinity, respectively.
-However in a gravitational lensing event, the light trajectory starts from a source that is usually taken to be at a distance far from the black hole (lens), reaches a turning point near the black hole, and then escapes to the observer, who is also far from the black hole.
+However in a gravitational lensing event, the trajectory of the light starts from a source that is usually taken to be at a distance far from the black hole (lens), reaches a turning point near the black hole, and then escapes to the observer, who is also far from the black hole.
 The light ray therefore experiences both the weak and strong field regimes along its single trajectory, and neither weak nor strong field approximations alone can describe the event accurately.
 (Another criticism against the strong field approximation has been raised in \cite{Virbhadra:2008ws}.)